dgaydukov/cert-aws/files/sa.md

 io1     4GB-16TB       64,000 (16 KiB I/O)     1,000 MiB/s
 st1     500GB-16TB     500 (1 MiB I/O)         500 MiB/s
 sc1     500GB-16TB     250 (1 MiB I/O)         250 MiB/s
-Now you see that iops is for many writes of small data, but Throughput for small number of writes but of large amount.
+Now you see that IOPS is for many writes of small data, but Throughput for small number of writes but of large amount.
 But in the end total throughput is approx the same.
 * Bandwidth - pipe, throughput - water running through pipe EBS Volume Types
 * HDD (large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS - has a platter and